 Further information is available on the Department of Immigration and Border Protection website.

 Standard 2 of the National Code requires UWA to give students detailed information about their course and about studying at UWA before the student accepts the offer of a place in a course.
 All marketing material for prospective Student Visa holders should refer students to the Current Students page on ESOS, which provides links to this information, and should be sent to Di Regan-Roots, Associate Director, Student Administration, for approval prior to printing.

 Please refer to the Pre-departure for new students page for more information.

 All promotional material for prospective Student Visa holders must meet the requirements of the ESOS Act, National Code and TEQSA Threshold Standards and must be submitted to the International Centre for approval.
 It is a requirement under the National Code that promotional material be listed on an internal UWA register.

-It is important that you send a draft copy to Anthony Turner (details below) to register that the material has been reviewed for compliance.
+It is important that you send a draft copy to Di Regan-Roots (details below) to register that the material has been reviewed for compliance.

 The legislation details the information that a prospective international student must receive before accepting the offer of a place at UWA.
 The purpose is to make sure that the student has a clear and accurate picture of the course, the university and the city before they make the commitment to come here.

 To assist you that your advertising material and or brochure is compliant, and without having to insert a large amount of information you wouldn’t otherwise have put in, follow these guidelines: